Riminder/AppStore-public/CONTRIBUTING.md

 git push origin team/<your-app-slug>
 ```

-Then open a PR targeting `main`.
+Then go to the original repository and open a PR from your fork targeting `master`.
 Fill in the PR template checklist.

 ## Rules